AustinVaday/SFH-App/README.md

 1. If you have downloaded Node.js, skip to step 2.
    Download [NodeJS](https://nodejs.org/en/download/current/) (Prefers Current version, not LTS)

-2. Go to command line and type `npm install --global expo-cli` (for Mac).
+2. In your command line, type `npm install --global expo-cli` (for Mac).
 If for Windows, type `npm install expo-cli --global`.